BannedGithub/Backdoor_Busting_2015/readme.md

 See the folders for information about each one.

 ./BD001_gpwn_new 				- gpwn backdoor, quite complex.
 ./BD002_Underdone			 	- "Underdone" backdoor/DRM annoyance script.
+./BD003_rp_nexusgrad_v1_winter	- rp_nexusgrad_v1_winter map backdoor.